Difix3D-W: Distractor-Free Few-Shot 3D Gaussian Splatting in the Wild: Abstract

 \section{Abstract}

-We propose a 3D novel sparse-view synthesis framework for unconstrained real-world scenarios that contain distractors.
-Unlike existing methods that primarily perform novel-view synthesis from a sparse set of constrained images without transient elements or leverage unconstrained dense image collections to enhance 3D representation in real-world scenarios, our method not only effectively tackles sparse unconstrained image collections, but also shows high-quality 3D rendering results.
-To do this, we introduce reference-guided view refinement with a diffusion model using a transient mask and a reference image to enhance the 3D representation and mitigate artifacts in rendered views.
-Furthermore, we address sparse regions in the Gaussian field via pseudo-view generation along with a sparsity-aware Gaussian replication strategy to amplify Gaussians in the sparse regions.
-Extensive experiments on publicly available datasets demonstrate that our methodology consistently outperforms existing methods (\emph{e.g.}, PSNR - 17.2\%$\uparrow$, SSIM - 10.8\%$ \uparrow$, LPIPS - 4.0\%$ \uparrow$) and provides high-fidelity 3D rendering results.
-This advancement paves the way for realizing unconstrained real-world scenarios without labor-intensive data acquisition.
-Our project page is available at \href{https://robotic-vision-lab.github.io/SaveWildGS/}{here}
+We propose Difix3D-W, a 3D novel sparse-view synthesis framework for unconstrained real-world scenarios that contain distractors, occlusion, and appearance variation.
+Unlike existing methods that primarily perform novel-view synthesis from a sparse set of constrained images without transient elements or leverage unconstrained dense image collections in real-world scenarios, our method utilize sparse unconstrained images, showing high-quality 3D rendering results.
+To do this, we introduce reference-guided view refinement with a redesigned one-step diffusion model using a transient mask and a reference image to mitigate artifacts in rendered views, enhancing the 3D representation in the Gaussian field.
+Furthermore, we address sparse regions in the Gaussian field leveraging sparsity-aware Gaussian replication strategy to amplify Gaussians in the sparse regions and alleviate deficient camera viewpoint issues.
+Finally, we utilize LoRA and regularization to maintain 3D multi-view consistency.
+Extensive experiments demonstrate that our method consistently outperforms existing methods.
+This advancement paves the way for realizing real-world scenarios without labor-intensive data acquisition.